Hazem-Alaa/Hazem-Alaa/README.md

 <h3 align="center">Junior Embedded Software From Egypt</h3>
 <h3 align="center">Junior Embedded Software</h3>

--Currently working as a **Teaching Assistant at the Faculty of Engineering, Nahda University**
+- Currently working as a **Teaching Assistant at the Faculty of Engineering, Nahda University**

--Working as a Supervisor at **Almentor for the Digital Egypt Cubs Initiative project**
+- Working as a Supervisor at **Almentor for the Digital Egypt Cubs Initiative project**

--How to reach me **hazemalaa867@gmail.com**
+- How to reach me **hazemalaa867@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">